• Skip to primary navigation

 Having shared the recipe above, I’ll confess I make frittatas without milk or cream.

-I learned to make them that way and have always done that.
+I learned this simple method to make them that way and have always done that.

 If you omit the milk the end result is an eggier frittata, more similar to an omelet just in a different form.